 And most importantly, they don’t have full bladder control till they pass their 6 month birthday.
 So leaving your springer spaniel in the home alone can cause some SERIOUS damage.
-Not only one-sided, but the puppy and house will also be in danger from each other.
+Not only one-sided but the puppy and house will also be in danger from each other.

 How long can springer spaniels be left alone?

 Well, It depends.
-Just like you asking how long human beings can left alone?
+Just like you asking how long human beings can be left alone?
 You should specify them according to their age.

-Do you ever wonder your dog’s age relative to your age?
+Do you ever wonder about your dog’s age relative to your age?
 Generally, a dog’s age is equal to seven years of you.
 Kind of funny, eh?

 |Puppy( from birth to 6-7 months)||This is the most crucial age of a dog.
 Many physical and mental changes happen during this age.
 So this is the age the dog most needs you. |